nmstreethran/notebook/README.md

 [Visual Studio Code](https://code.visualstudio.com/) / [VSCodium](https://vscodium.com/)

-Settings and extensions used can be found in the `vscode-settings` folder.
+Settings and the list of extensions used can be found in the `vscode-settings` folder.

 ### OS

-Ubuntu + KDE Plasma

-Settings can be found in the `desktop-settings` folder.
+Kubuntu and Windows 10

 ## License and credits